securisec/r2retdec/README.md

 r2pm update
 r2pm -i r2retdec
 ```
-Create a file in $HOME call .r2retdec and put the full path to retdec-decompiler.sh in it.
+- Create a file in $HOME call .r2retdec and put the full path to retdec-decompiler.sh in it.
+- A basic installation script is included in this repo. retdec_install.sh

 ## Uninstallation
 ```